chasefinch/amp-renderer/README.md

 # AMP Renderer

-Unofficial Python port of [server-side rendering](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/amp-optimizer-guide/) from [AMP Optimizer](https://github.com/ampproject/amp-toolbox/tree/main/packages/optimizer).
+Unofficial Python port of [server-side rendering](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/amp-optimizer-guide/explainer/?format=websites) from [AMP Optimizer](https://github.com/ampproject/amp-toolbox/tree/main/packages/optimizer).

 Python AMP Renderer can be used on a block of arbitrary HTML, but when used on a full document, it inserts the AMP runtime styles and, if possible, removes the AMP boilerplate styles.

 Boilerplate styles are removed except in the following cases:
 - An AMP element uses an unsupported layout
 - `amp-audio` is used
-- `amp-experiment` is included, and there is at least one `amp-experiment` tag in the document
+- There is at least one `amp-experiment` tag in the document
 - Any render-delaying extension is used.
 Currently this means:
   - `amp-dynamic-css-classes`
   - `amp-experiment`